Table of Contents

 Treatment depends on your individual problem.
 Your doctor will help you determine which form of treatment is right for you.
 Some treatment options include:

-- Stopping ovulation (the release of eggs from the ovary) with birth control pills or injections.
+- Stopping ovulation (the release of eggs from the ovary).
+This can be done with birth control pills or injections.

-- Using nonsteroidal anti-inflammatory pain relievers, such as ibuprofen (one brand name: Motrin) or naproxen (brand name: Aleve).
+- Using nonsteroidal, anti-inflammatory pain relievers.
+This includes ibuprofen (one brand name: Motrin) or naproxen (brand name: Aleve).

 - Relaxation exercises, biofeedback (treatment to control emotional states using electronic devices), and physical therapy.